codytaylorz/mta-subway-arrivals-gtfs-parser/README.md

 ## Notes

 - Data is fetched in real-time from MTA feeds
-- Feed updates occur approximately every 30 seconds
+- Data is cached for up to 30 seconds
 - Up to 10 upcoming arrivals are returned per request
 - Arrival times are in UTC (Coordinated Universal Time)
 - If a trip doesn't appear in the feed, it may be cancelled